NivenT/nivent.github.io/_posts/blog/2019-07-20-dedekind-lemma.md

 categories: blog
 excerpt:
 tags: [math, Dedekind domain, adeles, localization, completion]
-date: 2019-07-28
+date: 2019-08-12
-hidden: true
 ---

-<b>If you're somehow seeing this right now, look away.
-It's not finished, and I'm not sure when/if it will be</b>

-Often times in these posts, the main focus is one some big/nice theorem/result; there's [a nice lemma about Dedekind domains](https://www.youtube.com/watch?v=F8mYLi3PGOc) that I think merits its own post.
-Partially because I'm still shocked that it's true, and partially because I don't know where else it is written down.
-After proving it, I will (maybe briefly) mention one of its uses [^1].
+Often times in these posts, the main focus is some big/nice theorem/result; however, this time there's [a nice lemma about Dedekind domains](https://www.youtube.com/watch?v=F8mYLi3PGOc) that I think merits its own post.
+This is partially because I'm still shocked that it's true, and partially because I don't know where else it is written down.
+After proving it, I will (maybe briefly [^9]) mention one of its uses [^1].
 However, I think this use is less exciting than the lemma itself.
 The gist of the lemma is that lattices over Dedekind domains can be modified at a single prime.

 # The Lemma

 I guess I might as well start with stating this thing.
-Before I can do that thought, it's probably worthwhile to define what I mean by a lattice.
+Before I can do that though, it's probably worthwhile to define what I mean by a lattice.
 <div class="definition">
     Let $A$ be an integral domain with fraction field $F$.
 Let $V$ be an $F$-vector space.
 Then, an <b>$A$-lattice</b> (or <b>lattice over $A$</b>) $L\subset V$ is a torsion-free, finitely generated $A$-module.
 Its <b>rank</b>
  is $\dim_F(F\otimes_AL)$.